majeedraza1/carousel-slider/readme.txt

 7. Front-end example of image lightbox.

 == Changelog ==

+= version 1.8.6 - 2018-03-17 =
+* Dev - Update Owl Carousel from version 2.2.1 to version 2.3.2
+* Tweak - Update Owl Carousel style for new version.
+* Added - Added video description for hero carousel on readme.txt file and Documentation admin menu.

 = version 1.8.5 - 2018-01-31 =
 * Fixed - Fixed syntax error for short array syntax on PHP 5.3